antonmatsiuk/loadbalancer/README.md

 ## Prerequisites
 1. JVM 1.7+
-2. Maven 3.1.1+
+2. Maven 3.1.1+: `sudo apt-get install maven`
-3. Libpcap: sudo apt-get install libpcap-dev
+3. Libpcap: `sudo apt-get install libpcap-dev`

 # Building
 1. For hardcoded interface values skip the step 2
 2. If you want to use an interactive menu, uncomment the upper block in: `src/main/java/eu/neclab/loadbalancer/LoadBalancerApp.java`
-3. build the project: mvn clean install
+3. build the project: `mvn clean install`

 ## Running
 1. Create a back-end virtual interface by running `create_interface.sh`.
-2. Start the load balancer: sudo mvn exec:java
+2. Start the load balancer: `sudo mvn exec:java`
-3. For debug mode: sudo mvn exec:java -X
+3. For debug mode: `sudo mvn exec:java -X`

 # License
 This program and the accompanying materials are made available under the terms of the Eclipse Public License v1.0 which accompanies this distribution,